- 2 cups Pamela's Almond Flour

 While the crust is baking, make the filling.

-Blend together 6 dates, vanilla, salt, and 1 cup of the pecans.
-Batter will be sticky and thick.
-Then Place in bowl and set aside.
-Next, in a small sauce pan, combine 1/2 cup maple syrup, milk (or water), 1/2 cup coconut oil, and coffee.
+Blend 6 dates, vanilla, salt, and 1 cup of pecans.
+The batter will be sticky and thick.
+Then Place in a bowl and set aside.
+Next, in a small saucepan, combine 1/2 cup maple syrup, milk (or water), 1/2 cup coconut oil, and coffee.
 Let it come to a soft boil and then reduce to low, whisk on low.
 This should only take about 2 -3 minutes max!
-It will be a little foamy bubbly then it will settle back down.
+It will be a little foamy and bubbly then it will settle back down.
 Combine your hot coffee coconut oil mix with the date/pecan filling in one bowl.
 Mix together quickly.

 Pour that mixture over the pecan crust in the pan.
 Spread it out evenly.
-See picture in post with the glaze on top.
+See the picture in the post with the glaze on top.
 That's the coffee/date batter.
 Sprinkle the rest of your pecan halves on top.
-Sprinkle an extra coffee beans you'd like on top.
+Sprinkle any extra coffee beans you'd like on top.
 The coffee beans are optional.

-Store in fridge in sealed container if you want to keep these for later.
-Just pop in oven or microwave to warm again.
+Store in the fridge in a sealed container if you want to keep these for later.
+Just pop it in the oven or microwave to warm it again.

-Total time does not include CHILL time, so add extra hour for them to set.
+Total time does not include CHILL time, so add an extra hour for them to set.